-Operating leases relate to the metering assets owned by the Company with lease terms of 10-15 years.
+Operating leases relate to the leasing out of metering assets owned by the Company with lease terms of 10-15 years.
 The lessee does not have an option to purchase the meters at the expiry of the lease period.
+The following receivables are the future receipts from leases.